-Having different detailed line items does not change the definition of high level concepts such as assets, liabilities and equity, equity, net cash flow, net income (loss).
+Having different detailed line items for some reported fact does not change the definition of high level concepts such as assets, liabilities and equity, equity, net cash flow, net income (loss).

-For example, if one financial report has the line item "Accounts receivable, net" and another report does not, the meaning of "Current assets" is not different between the two financial reports.
+For example, if one financial report has the line item "Accounts receivable, net" and another report does not, the meaning of the aggregate concept "Current assets" is not different between the two financial reports.